AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md

 ---
 # Apply a scorecard to a project and generate an Alignment Score

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview environment.</span>
+It is available for all customers in the Preview environment and for a select group of customers in the Production environment.</span>

 You can use a scorecard to measure how well a project aligns with the previously established criteria of a portfolio.
 A scorecard often reflects the mission, values, and strategic goals of an organization.